Maxim-Mazurok/google-api-typings-generator/gapi.client.displayvideo-v1/readme.md

 await gapi.client.displayvideo.sdfdownloadtasks.create({  });

 /*
 Bulk edits user roles for a user.
 The operation will delete the assigned user roles provided in BulkEditAssignedUserRolesRequest.deletedAssignedUserRoles and then assign the user roles provided in BulkEditAssignedUserRolesRequest.createdAssignedUserRoles.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.bulkEditAssignedUserRoles({ userId: "userId",  });

 /*
 Creates a new user.
 Returns the newly created user if successful.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.create({  });

 /*
 Deletes a user.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.delete({ userId: "userId",  });

 /*
 Gets a user.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.get({ userId: "userId",  });

 /*
 Lists users that are accessible to the current user.
 If two users have user roles on the same partner or advertiser, they can access each other.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.list({  });

 /*
 Updates an existing user.
 Returns the updated user if successful.
+This method has unique authentication requirements.
+Read the prerequisites in our [Managing Users guide](/display-video/api/guides/users/overview#prerequisites) before using this method.
+The "Try this method" feature does not work for this method.
 */
 await gapi.client.displayvideo.users.patch({ userId: "userId",  });
 ```